 - Virginia’s corporate income tax rate of 6% hasn’t changed since 1972.
 Companies also benefit from tax exemptions on purchases of machinery, tools, replacement parts and raw materials used in production, as well as all utilities delivered through pipes, mains and lines for any purpose.
 Virginia also do not tax accounts receivable, inventory, computer software or other intangibles.

 - Workers’ compensation and unemployment insurance are among the lowest in the nation.
-The unemployment tax burden is 32% lower than the national average, and right-to-work laws allow individuals to work regardless of membership in a labor union.
+The unemployment tax burden is approximately 20% lower than the national average, and right-to-work laws allow individuals to work regardless of membership in a labor union.

-- Virginia offers low electricity rates, state-of-the-art utilities and telecommunications infrastructure, and construction costs 16% lower than the national average.
+- Virginia offers low electricity rates, state-of-the-art utilities and telecommunications infrastructure, and construction costs are nearly 14% lower than the national average.

 - Dabney S. Lancaster Community College, home to the Virginia Packaging Applications Center, offers students a cutting-edge training lab providing extensive, hands-on experience through its Advanced Manufacturing and Packaging Technology curriculum.